-Our Tree team plants around 250 new trees every year in the streets and open spaces of Cambridge, to replace those lost to old age.
+Our Tree team plants around 250 new trees every year, to replace those lost to old age.

 For the first three years, newly planted trees need a little extra care and attention to help them get established.
 The most critical element is to keep them well watered while they adjust to their new surroundings.

-We will water all new trees regularly, but need your help: if you notice a new tree on your street and have a hosepipe, a watering can or even just the washing-up bowl, you can do your bit.
+We will water all new trees regularly, but need your help.
+If you notice a new tree on your street, you can do your bit.
+It doesn't matter whether you have a hosepipe, a watering can or even just the washing-up bowl.

-In return, the trees will provide clean air to breathe and homes for birds and creatures, and help to cool the streets, combating the ill effects of climate change for future generations.
+In return, the trees will provide clean air to breathe and homes for birds and creatures.
+It will help to cool the streets, combating the ill effects of climate change for future generations.